wormhole-foundation/wormhole-icco/README.md

   * An end time for when contributions will no loner be accepted
   * A minimum USD amount to raise
   * A maximum USD amount to raise
-  * The address that can claim the proceeds of the sale.
+  * The address that can claim the proceeds of the sale
   * The address that should receive the offered tokens in case the minimum raise amount is not met
 * An array of accepted tokens on each chain + the USD conversion rate which they are accepted at

-The`createSale()`method deposits the offered tokens, assigns an ID which identifies the sale and attests a`SaleInit`paket over the wormhole.
-This paket contains all the information from above.
+The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
+This packet contains all the information from above.
 The sale information is also stored locally.

-The attested`SaleInit`paket is submitted to the`TokenSaleContributor`contracts.
+The attested `SaleInit` packet is submitted to the `TokenSaleContributor` contracts.
 The contributor contracts stores the sale information locally which is relevant to its chain.

-The `TokenSaleConductor`contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.
+The `TokenSaleConductor` contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.

 During the start and end timestamp the contributor contracts accept contributions in the specified tokens.

-After the sale duration anyone can call the`attestContributions()`method on the contributor, which attests a`Contribution`paket over the wormhole.
+After the sale duration anyone can call the `attestContributions()` method on the contributor, which attests a `Contribution` packet over the wormhole.

-The`TokenSaleConductor`now collects the`Contributions`pakets from all chains & tokens.
+The `TokenSaleConductor` now collects the `Contributions` packets from all chains & tokens.

-After all contributions have been collected, anyone can call the`sealSale()`method on the Conductor.
+After all contributions have been collected, anyone can call the `sealSale()` method on the Conductor.
 The method evaluates whether the minimum raise amount has been met using the conversion rates specified initially (a later version could use rates from an oracle at closing).
-In case it was successfull it:
+In case it was successful it:

 * calculates allocations and excess contributions (if total contributions sum to a value larger than the maximum raise amount)
     * excess contributions are calculated by taking the difference between the maximum raise amount and the total contributions.
-    Each contributor recieves excess contributions proportional to their contribution amount (individualContribution / totalContributions * totalExcessContributions)
+    Each contributor receives excess contributions proportional to their contribution amount (individualContribution / totalContributions * totalExcessContributions)
-* emits a`SaleSealed`paket - indicated to the Contributor contracts that the sale was successfull
+* emits a `SaleSealed` packet - indicated to the Contributor contracts that the sale was successful
 * bridges the relevant share of offered tokens to the Contributor contracts.

 Or in case the goal was not met, it:

-* emits a`SaleAborted`packet.
+* emits a `SaleAborted` packet.

 The Contributor contracts has two functions to consume the relevant attestations: